Exploring York Minster: A Visitor's Guide

 Tips and Tactics: How to Make the Most of Your Visit to York Minster

 - Closures: York Minster is very much a working building, and while sightseers are permitted, there are occasions when closures are necessary.
-To ensure such eventualities don't interfere with your visit, check the What's On page before arrival.
+To ensure such eventualities don't interfere with your visit, check the cathedral's What's On page before arrival.

 - Events: Lectures, workshops, and courses are often available to the general public and visitors, along with musical performances and other special events.
 To learn more, visit the cathedral's What's On page.

 - Food: While York Minster has no food outlets of its own, it's located in a vibrant pedestrian area with countless excellent dining options, from fast fresh food to fine dining.

 - Shopping: Two on-site shops serve visitors: the Minster Gift Shop (within the Minster) and York Minster Gifts and No.10 (situated in Minster Gates).
 Most items available here are also available from their online shop.

 Getting to York Minster